RennyMatis2000/Fully-Developed-Web-Application-Solution-Event-Management-System/README.md

 ## Notes

-Always ensure you are inside the correct directory (`a2_starter_code/a2_group11`) before creating or activating the virtual environment.
+- Always ensure you are inside `a2_starter_code/a2_group11` before creating or activating the virtual environment.

-Creating the virtual environment outside this folder may cause missing dependency issues.
+- Creating the virtual environment outside this folder may cause missing dependency issues.

-If you encounter any dependency issues, upgrade pip using the following command:
+- If you encounter dependency issues, upgrade pip:

 ```bash
 python -m pip install --upgrade pip